Doris-WenZiYing/Doris-WenZiYing/README.md

 <p align="center">
   <strong>
     An iOS developer and computer science student passionate about creating captivating mobile experiences.
-My expertise lies in iOS development using Swift, where I strive to build intuitive user interfaces and stay ahead of the latest trends in the iOS ecosystem.
-Let’s collaborate and craft impactful iOS applications together!
+My expertise lies in iOS development using Swift, where I strive to build intuitive user interfaces and stay ahead of the latest trends in the iOS ecosystem. </br>Let’s collaborate and craft impactful iOS applications together!
   </strong>
 </p>